ttksimmms/Titanic/README.md

 EDA involved gaining insights into various aspects of the Titanic dataset to allow the presentation of meaningful visualizations based on the results, such as:

 - Survival Analysis by Gender
-- Class-Wise Survival Analysis:
+- Class-Wise Survival Analysis
-- Age Distribution:
+- Age Distribution
-- Fare Distribution:
+- Fare Distribution
-- Passengers with Siblings or Spouses:
+- Passengers with Siblings or Spouses
-- Passengers with Parents or Children:
+- Passengers with Parents or Children
-- Survival Rate by Age Group:
+- Survival Rate by Age Group
-- Embarkation Port Analysis:
+- Embarkation Port Analysis

 ### Data Analysis
 Code worked with